mayaeliza/Mission-to-Mars/README.md

 - Use a web application to display the data and alter the design of the web app to accommodate these images

 ## Resources
-BeautifulSoup, Splinter, Mongo, Jupiter Notebook, VS Code Editor
+BeautifulSoup, Splinter, Mongo, Jupiter Notebook, VS Code Editor, Python